Explore with interactionBrowse

 FEATURED ON

 This is my ever-growing summary of the history of Western philosophy showing the positive/negative connections between some of the key ideas/arguments/statements of the philosophers.
-It is not an automated text analysis project; the content and the connections are the result of my personal efforts of reading and note-taking, so it’s a never-ending work-in-progress.
-It started with Bryan Magee’s The Story of Philosophy and Thomas Baldwin’s Contemporary Philosophy as the main references, and it has been expanding with hundreds of others.
-(The reference is noted with the book icon that appears when you click on a sentence.
+It is not an automated text analysis project; the work of summarizing (primary/secondary) literature and drawing connections is done by me, so it’s a never-ending work-in-progress with an expanding list of references.
+(The reference is noted with the book icon that appears when you hover/click on a sentence.
 And yes, I’ll hopefully start adding philosophers from other traditions after some more work on the Western story.)

-First off, let me announce that though I read my share of philosophy, have a good grasp of the fields/philosophers I’m interested in, and have been actively working on this research project since 2014; I’m not an academic historian of philosophy.
-This is a purely personal project that I’m doing in my own time, with my limited knowledge, for myself; and I’m sharing it to get feedback and to make it accessible to those who are interested.
-As much as I find this way of looking at philosophy productive (and fun) for many reasons, I’m not proposing that this is the right way to look at it; it is just one version that I like to see and use – an organized and dynamic collection of notes, reminding the arguments and letting me see how they developed, from a distance.
+First off, let me announce that though I have been actively working on this project since 2014 and have a good grasp of the fields and the philosophers I’m interested in; I’m not an academic historian of philosophy.
+This is a personal project that I’m doing in my own time, with my auto-didactic knowledge, for myself; and I’m sharing it to get feedback and to make it accessible to those who are interested in philosophy and/or visualization.
+As much as I find this way of looking at philosophy productive (and fun) for many reasons, I’m not proposing that this is a good method for everybody; it is just one method that I like to use – an organized and dynamic collection of notes which helps me see how these ideas have developed, from a distance.

-I believe I’m not alone when I say that I understand an idea/argument/concept better when I see it along with others that are similar to it and in contrast with it.
+I believe I’m not alone when I say that I understand an idea, argument, position, or concept better when I see it along with others that are similar to it and in contrast with it.
 Accordingly, I like to think that this is not just a historical project, useful for people specifically interested in the history of the field; what is also valuable here is the ability to see, by clicking on a sentence and displaying its connections, what different things can be said on a subject (how many perspectives there can be, which are hard to be all dreamed up by a single person) independently of who said them and when – independently of a direct interest in the history of philosophy.
 In this respect, it can function as a thinking tool that helps people, as it helps me, think through these ideas by showing different formulations and negations of them.
 It can also serve as a preliminary academic tool that provides entry points to the literature by listing some of the relevant names and texts.
+(Philosopher-based engagement in philosophy, though criticized by some, is an efficient method for many people – I think this project is neutral in that regard: you can choose to explore it as idea-based or philosopher-based.
+I find both of them useful, and mostly employ a combination of them.)

 “[C]ontemporary philosophy is dialectical in its method: new arguments necessarily make reference back to earlier positions which provide the background for understanding the commitments which the arguments seek to challenge. (…) The relation of present arguments to past debate provides by itself good enough reasons for regarding the continuation of such debates as the only way of improving our understanding.”